-a Open

-Valve is in the open position (if equipped with position sensor),

-(b) Closed

-Valves is in the closed position (if equipped with position sensor), d Closing

-© Opening

-Valve is being told to open but has not reached the open position,

-Valve is being told to close but has not reached the closed position,

-(e) Position Error

-Valve has not reached position in time Note: Clear Faults - Turning the valve off and back to auto will clear any faults if the condition is not present.
+- Open Valve is in the open position (if equipped with position sensor). - Closed Valve is in the closed position (if equipped with position sensor). - Opening Valve is being told to open but has not reached the open position. - Closing Vave is being told to close but has not reached the closed position. - Position Error Valve has not reached position in time.
+Note: Clear Faults -- Turning the valve off and back to auto will clear any faults if the condition is not present.

-2 OFF
+Off

-This button places the double dump valve in Off mode and prevents the valve from running.
-This is not intended for servicing the valve.
-Follow LOTO rules when servicing.
+This button places the double dump valve in Off mode and prevents the rotary valve from running.
+This is not intended for servicing the rotary valve.
+Follow LOTO rules when servicing the rotary valve.